• Skip to main content

 Slow Cooker Mediterranean Roast Beef ready to savor

 This recipe was inspired by a delicious Mediterranean Beef Roast with Pasta dish my friend Martha made a few weeks ago, and I couldn’t wait to try my hand at it.
-As you probably can tell, I love Mediterranean flavors, and especially anything that contains olives of any kind, garlic, lemon zest, and sun-dried tomatoes.
+As you probably can tell by my recipes such as Mediterranean Chicken Bowl, I love Mediterranean flavors, and especially anything that contains olives of any kind, garlic, lemon zest, and sun-dried tomatoes.

 Martha served the delicious, tender beef over pasta, and it was fabulous.
 I changed things up a bit and served it over egg noodles, and it was equally as good.
 But, you could also serve it over mashed potatoes, couscous, polenta, or even cheese grits.
 Just think about it, Mediterranean meets Southern, it would be a match made in heaven!
 This recipe is very versatile, and you could also substitute a pork loin roast or Boston butt for the beef roast, and I think that would be delicious too!